Club-Tony/CS50-Final.github.io/CS50-Final-Pygame/README.md

 ### To open in local environment (cs50 and cloud codespaces may not work), download everything from above link and make sure pygame is installed in codespace (pip install pygame)

-### To open the .exe, download the .exe from the above link, and ignore the suspicious file flag (I'm an unrecognized publisher so it automatically flags as suspicious)
+### To open the .exe, download the .exe from the Google Drive link in the above link.
+Google drive because the file size is larger than 25mb so github won't hold it.
+Ignore the suspicious file flag (I'm an unrecognized publisher so it automatically flags as suspicious).

+### Also make sure your computer's scale and layout settings are at 100% or lower.
+If higher, game window may be oversized for users with 1920 x 1080 resolution monitors.
+On windows: Settings - Display - Scale and layout: 100%
 ---
 ### Changes I had to make when importing this project into cs50's codespace:
 #### Music: Unfortunately I had to make it so game ran without the option for music because cs50 doesn't support audio, at least not pygame's audio device.